UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

                 },
                 "message": {
                     "type": "string",
-                    "description": "the body of the messsage",
+                    "description": "the body of the message",
                 },
             },
             "required": ["to", "message"],